THE

 Which brings us to Millbrook Mansion — a 64-room dilapidated baroque castle in upstate New York

 And at the center of it all: Hollingshead.
 Electric.
 Mesmerizing.
-Part showman, part shaman, Millbrook is where he hones his trip-guiding skills and becomes the greatest trip-guide of all time.
+Part showman, part shaman, Millbrook is where he hones his skills and earns a mythic reputation as the greatest trip guide of all time.

 .

-The Mansion becomes the beating heart of the massive pop-art counterculture revolution—inspiring The Beatles to go from "I Want to Hold Your Hand" to "I Am the Walrus."
+The Mansion becomes the beating heart of the radical 1960s pop-art revolution—inspiring The Beatles to go from "I Want to Hold Your Hand" to "I Am the Walrus."

 McClure, Dylan & Ginsberg